 - How toxic is it?

 - Who makes it?

 - How do you handle it safely?

 - What should you do in an emergency?

 - How do you dispose of it safely?

 - What health effects does it cause?

 - How flammable is it?

 - Is there a safe level of exposure?

-- Do you need a respirator or other PPE when you work with it? - 3.
-Explain to the class that they have the right to get information from their employer about chemicals under Cal/OSHA's Hazard Communication standard.
+- Do you need a respirator or other PPE when you work with it?

+You have the right to get information from their employer about chemicals under Cal/OSH A's Hazard Communication standard.